male type hair loss norwood scale

 How many grafts do I need?

-How many grafts you need is directly correlated to your hair loss pattern; let’s take a look at the important characteristics of each Norwood stage and how many grafts they need to obtain a natural and dense look!
+How many grafts you need is directly correlated to your hair loss pattern; let’s take a look at the important characteristics of each Norwood stage and how many hair grafts they need to obtain a natural and dense look!

 stage 1 norwood hair loss scale